-After months of scouring Internet sites and Tripadvisor to find a hotel, we chose The Element Hotel; a Starwood hotel located in the heart of Midtown.
-After signing up as a Starwood member we were also eligible for a free upgraded room and during our research we discovered this was one of few hotels in Manhattan to serve breakfast as New Yorkers tend to grab food on the go as depicted in the movies.
+After months of scouring Internet sites and Tripadvisor to find a hotel, we chose The Element Hotel Times Square; a Starwood hotel located in the heart of Midtown.
+After signing up as a Starwood member, we were also eligible for a free upgraded room and, during our research, we discovered this was one of few hotels in Manhattan to serve breakfast as New Yorkers tend to grab food on the go as depicted in the movies.
 The hotel was perfectly located for our first visit to the city as it was a mere block or so away from Times Square and ideally located within five/ten minutes walk to Central Park, The Empire State Building, Fifth Avenue, The Rockafeller building as well as Macy’s.

 We had purchased our tickets for the Freestyle loop on Travel Republic before we arrived, though the prices appeared to be the same with the reps selling on the street.
 The three-day Freestyle Loop included: The Uptown Loop (Fifth Avenue, Central Park, Times Square, John Lennon memorial & museum stops), The Brooklyn Loop (including Yankee Stadium), The Downtown Loop (Greenwich Village, Soho, Chinatown, Little Italy & The Statue of Liberty), The Night Tour and entry into three attractions (we chose The Empire State Building, Top of the Rock and The Statue of Liberty) for approximately £67 per person.
-These tours offered us the perfect welcome to NYC and we quickly learned that many of these attractions were within walking distance of our hotel.
-Notwithstanding, with my new 4G contract with EE I was able to capture pictures of all of the attractions while I was on the go.
+These tours offered us the perfect welcome to NYC and we quickly learned that many of these attractions were within walking distance of our hotel, which made the rest of our New York Itinerary less stressful as we were able to find other things to do in NYC with ease.

-The attractions can get busy and to avoid the queues and waiting times I would recommend visiting early in the morning or late at night.
+The NYC attractions do get busy and to avoid the queues and waiting times I would recommend visiting early in the morning or late at night.
 We chose to visit The Empire State Building in the morning to get some snaps of the hustle and bustle of a morning in Manhattan.

 We visited The Top of The Rock at around 11.30pm, which is one of the last slots before it closes of an evening and we did not regret this decision.
 To visit The Top of The Rock at night gives you a spectacular view of The Empire State Building lit up in all its glory and is a great photo opportunity.
 The view of The Empire State Building and the bright lights of the city really is breathtaking and I would encourage anyone to see it with their own eyes, as photos do not do give it justice.

 It also wouldn’t be a trip to New York without seeing a show on Broadway and at certain times of the year, you can be lucky enough to see well-known celebrities doing a stint walking the boards!
 Tom Hanks was in a show during our stay and last year James Franco and Leighton Meester were starring in Of Mice And Men.
 We were lucky to obtain relatively cheap tickets from the TKTS stand located under the red steps in Times Square to see Game of Thrones star Emilia Clarke take to the stage in Breakfast At Tiffany’s at the intimate Cort Theatre.
-To see a classic theatre production of New York’s very own Breakfast At Tiffany’s was a truly memorable experience and to my boyfriend’s excitement, we also managed to get an autograph and photo of Emilia Clarke after the show!
+To see a classic theatre production of New York’s very own Breakfast At Tiffany’s was a truly memorable experience and to my boyfriend’s excitement (not only was Emilia naked in the production), we also managed to get an autograph and photo of Emilia Clarke after the show!

 Being a Gossip Girl fan it was imperative I got my obligatory photographs sat on the Met steps and of a Serena Van Der Woodsen style pose on the balcony at Grand Central Station.
 I also wanted to see The New York Library where Carrie from SATC was supposed to marry and discovered this is only down the road from Grand Central meaning you could combine these attractions in a small amount of time.
 The NY Library & Grand Central are beautiful buildings and located on a street beneath the two is a pizzeria called Bravo Pizza, which is a great option if you want to grab a slice whilst seeing the sights.